Tinjarro/SunderLord/README.md

 ### Verification at Runtime
 - You should see attempts increase immediately on any nearby warrior your combat log can see.
-- If `SUPERWOW_VERSION` is missing, SunderLord will still load but will not function correctly.
+- If `SUPERWOW` is missing, SunderLord will still load but will not function correctly.

 ## Files
 - `SunderLord.toc`